V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ### Updating / Installing Firmware

-1- **Preferred method - Browser Based** - There is a [browser based tool by Joacim](https://breiler.github.io/fluid-installer/) (uses the Chrome browser).
-From here you need to connect your esp32 to your computer via USB.
-Select connect, and follow the prompts.
+1- **Preferred method - Browser Based**

+If the ESP32 is mounted to a Jackpot, then ensure Jackpot's main 24V power supply is powered **OFF** before connecting a USB cable between the ESP32 and computer.
+The ESP32 can be updated while mounted, or removed from the Jackpot board.

+If/when removing the ESP32 from Jackpot for flashing, be careful to not bend, or apply force to the ESP32's integrated antenna.

+Browse to [FluidNC Web Installer](https://installer.fluidnc.com/) ( created by [Joacim](https://github.com/breiler/fluid-installer) ) using Chrome, or another [browser that supports Serial API](https://caniuse.com/web-serial).

+Within FluidNC Web Installer, select _Connect_, and follow the prompts.
 It is best to always start fresh by using the erase option.

-Some PC's will need USB drivers if your ESP is not recognized by the computer.
-If needed the ESP32 USB drivers are here [CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+Some PC's will need USB drivers if your ESP32 is not recognized by the computer.
+If needed the ESP32 USB drivers are here [Silabs CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

 After you have loaded the firmware you can use the file browser to load our configs and macros from here, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs).